puppetlabs/cisco_ios/README.md

 > Note: The `--apply` and `--resource` options are only available with Puppet agent 5.5.0 and higher.

-Run Puppet device apply to apply the changes:
+Run `puppet device --apply` on the proxy Puppet agent to apply the changes:

 `puppet device  --target cisco.example.com --apply manifest.pp `

-Run Puppet device resource to obtain the current values:
+Run `puppet device --resource` on the proxy Puppet agent to obtain the current values:

 `puppet device --resource --target cisco.example.com ntp_server`